 The harassing company pays our fees.

+They’re legit.
 According to the BBB, ONLINE Information Services is a legitimate collection agency.
 They collect on behalf of companies in the utility, property, mortgage, and healthcare industries.
 They boast of their predictive dialer technology (also known as robocalling equipment).
 Moreover, they say that their software is designed to prevent consumers from moving between service areas without paying, and to capture consumer information on the back-end to allow for effective tracing.

 As of April 2017, the Better Business Bureau reported 87 closed ONLINE Information Services complaints within the previous three years, including 25 closed ONLINE Information Services complaints within the previous 12 months.
 The BBB gives ONLINE Information Services an A+ rating.
 In addition, Justia lists six ONLINE Information Services complaints filed in federal court in the past year alleging violations of the Fair Debt Collection Practices Act, one alleging violations of the Fair Credit Reporting Act, and one alleging violations of the Telephone Consumer Protection Act.
 Furthermore, the Consumer Financial Protection Bureau (CFPB) lists 75 closed ONLINE Information Services complaints for 2016.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely OIS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here Is A Sample Case Filed in Federal Court